Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Introduction

-In a landmark judgment \textit{Janhit Abhiyan vs. Union of India (2022)\/} that fundamentally changed the role of affirmative action in India, the Constitution Bench reached its verdict on November 7th, 2022.
-The Supreme Court upheld the 103rd Constitutional Amendment, although in a 3-2 split verdict.\footnote{ There are four separate judgments for \textit{Janhit Abhiyan vs. Union of India (2022)\/}, three for each of the three majority justices, and one for the two dissents.
-The judgment that contains all four opinions is available in the following link: \url{https://www.scobserver.in/wp-content/uploads/2021/10/EWS-Reservations-Judgment.pdf}.
-See also the \href{https://www.scobserver.in/wp-content/uploads/2021/10/EWS-Reservations-Judgment-3-157.pdf}{Majority opinion} of Justice Dinesh Maheshwari, the \href{https://www.scobserver.in/wp-content/uploads/2021/10/EWS-Reservations-Judgment-158-181.pdf}{Majority opinion} of Justice Bela Trivedi, the \href{https://www.scobserver.in/wp-content/uploads/2021/10/EWS-Reservations-Judgment-182-298.pdf}{Majority opinion} of Justice J.B.
-Pardiwala, and the \href{https://www.scobserver.in/wp-content/uploads/2021/10/EWS-Reservations-Judgment-299-399.pdf}{ Dissenting opinion} of Justice Ravindra Bhat for himself and the Chief Justice of India Uday Umesh Lalit.
-All links are last accessed on 11/11/2022.} While all five justices agreed that reservations can be granted solely on the basis of economic criteria, the two dissents--including the Chief Justice of India--strongly disagreed with the majority justices on the constitutionality of the exclusion of socially and educationally disadvantaged classes from the scope of EWS.
-The extent of the disagreement can be vividly seen in the following opening paragraph of the Dissenting opinion by Justice Ravindra Bhat: \begin{indquote} 1.
-I regret my inability to concur with the views expressed by the majority opinion on the validity of the 103rd Amendment on Question No. 3, since I feel - for reasons set out elaborately in the following opinion - that this court has for the first time, in the seven decades of the republic, sanctioned an avowedly exclusionary and discriminatory principle.
-Our Constitution does not speak the language of exclusion.
-In my considered opinion, the Amendment, by the language of exclusion, undermines the fabric of social justice, and thereby, the basic structure. \end{indquote} While the verdict was declared as a major victory for the central government led by Prime Minister Narendra Modi,\footnote{See, for example, the \href{https://www.thehindu.com/news/national/ews-quota-verdict-historic-a-victory-for-pms-mission-bjp/article66108757.ece}{\textit{The Hindu\/} story} ``EWS quota verdict historic, a victory for PM’s mission: BJP''.} according to many media outlets, it also created an uproar in the country.\footnote{See, for example, the \href{https://www.aljazeera.com/news/2022/11/9/why-10-quota-for-economically-weak-in-india-has-caused-uproar}{\textit{Al Jazeera\/} story} ``Why 10\% quota for `economically weak' in India has caused uproar,'' and the \href{https://www.livelaw.in/interviews/ews-quota-is-reservation-for-the-over-represented-excludes-the-real-unrepresented-mohan-gopal-on-supreme-court-judgment-interview-213981}{\textit{LiveLaw \/} interview} ``EWS Quota Is Reservation For The Over-Represented, Excludes The Real Unrepresented : Mohan Gopal On Supreme Court Judgment''.} Many elements of the turmoil caused by the judgment is summarized as follows by Anup Surendranath, a Professor of Law at the National Law University at Delhi:\footnote{See \href{https://indianexpress.com/article/opinion/columns/ews-reservation-supreme-court-equality-non-discrimination-affirmative-action-8274435/}{\textit{The Indian Express\/} opinion} ``EWS reservation: Supreme Court has not clarified tricky questions at the intersection of equality, non-discrimination, and affirmative action'', last accessed 11/18/2022.} \begin{quote} It is constitutionally perverse that the compelling need for measures to address social backwardness has become a justification for the exclusion of backward classes from measures to address economic deprivation.
+While the verdict in \textit{Janhit Abhiyan (2022)\/} was declared a major victory for the central government led by Prime Minister Narendra Modi,\footnote{See, for example, the \href{https://www.thehindu.com/news/national/ews-quota-verdict-historic-a-victory-for-pms-mission-bjp/article66108757.ece}{\textit{The Hindu\/} story} ``EWS quota verdict historic, a victory for PM’s mission: BJP,'' last accessed 05/13/2024.} according to many, it also sparked uproar in the country.\footnote{See, for example, the \href{https://www.aljazeera.com/news/2022/11/9/why-10-quota-for-economically-weak-in-india-has-caused-uproar}{\textit{Al Jazeera\/} story} ``Why 10\% quota for `economically weak' in India has caused uproar,'' and the \href{https://www.livelaw.in/interviews/ews-quota-is-reservation-for-the-over-represented-excludes-the-real-unrepresented-mohan-gopal-on-supreme-court-judgment-interview-213981}{\textit{LiveLaw\/} interview}``EWS Quota Is Reservation For The Over-Represented, Excludes The Real Unrepresented : Mohan Gopal On Supreme Court Judgment,'' last accessed 05/13/2024.} The following paragraphs from an opinion piece by Anup Surendranath, a Professor of Law at the National Law University in Delhi, summarize the key elements of the turmoil caused by the judgment:\footnote{See \href{https://indianexpress.com/article/opinion/columns/ews-reservation-supreme-court-equality-non-discrimination-affirmative-action-8274435/}{\textit{The Indian Express\/} opinion} ``EWS reservation: Supreme Court has not clarified tricky questions at the intersection of equality, non-discrimination, and affirmative action,'' last accessed 05/13/2024.} \begin{quote} ``It is constitutionally perverse that the compelling need for measures to address social backwardness has become a justification for the exclusion of backward classes from measures to address economic deprivation.